30, The Ridgeway

 Urgently Needed Items:

-Tinned veg (400 g), UHT milk (1 litre), tinned meat, pot noodle, tinned tomatoes, meat soup, squash, washing powder, deodorants, shampoo, toilet rolls, baby toiletries.
+Tinned veg (400 g), UHT milk (1 litre), tinned meat, pot noodle, tinned tomatoes, meat soup, squash, coffee, juice, washing powder, deodorants, shampoo, toilet rolls, baby toiletries.

 We’ve got plenty of: